jfrog/artifactory-user-plugins/archive/archiveOldArtifacts/README.md

 Artifactory Archive Old Artifacts User Plugin
 =============================================

-*This plugin is currently being tested for Artifactory 5.x releases.*

 This plugin is used to archive artifacts from a given source repository in Artifactory to a given destination repository.
 The artifacts are chosen based on a mixture of available parameters.